thecreation/remark-docs/docs/javascript.md

 ##6.5 Data API
 Our component solution is very similar with [Bootstrap](http://getbootstrap.com/) **data-api** syntax.
-It's a modualr way to organize the initialize script for the 3rd plugin.
+It's a modular way to organize the initialize script for the 3rd plugin.

 ###Register
 We use the function below to register component: